mozilla/DeepSpeech/native_client/dotnet/README.rst

-Building DeepSpeech native client for Windows
+Building Mozilla Voice STT native client for Windows
 =============================================

-Now we can build the native client of DeepSpeech and run inference on Windows using the C# client, to do that we need to compile the ``native_client``.
+Now we can build the native client of Mozilla Voice STT and run inference on Windows using the C# client, to do that we need to compile the ``native_client``.

 **Table of Contents**